fkr4eng/stafo/data/V0/formalized_statements_v0.md

 - There is a general statement:
     - full source code: '$f(t)$    &$F(s)$   &Transformation gemäß Gl.~\eqref{eq:LaplaceHin}'
     - formalized setting:
-        - 'f(t)' is an instance of 'reellwertige Funktion'
+        - 'f' is an instance of 'reellwertige Funktion'
-        - 'F(s)' is an instance of 'komplexwertige Funktion'
+        - 'F' is an instance of 'komplexwertige Funktion'
     - formalized assertion:
         - There is an equation:
             - formalized left hand side: 'Laplace-Transformation'('f(t)')